-Carol Hayes started Summerhouse Antiques in 1980.
-After she traveled in Arizona and New Mexico in the late 1990s, Summerhouse evolved from offering an occasional item of Native American interest into specializing in old and unusual Southwestern Indian pottery—the Summerhouse Indian Art of today.
+CAROL HAYES (1933–2018) opened Summerhouse Antiques in 1980 after 20 years of studying general antiques.
+Once she traveled in Arizona and New Mexico, Summerhouse evolved.
+In the late 1990s, after the first book came out, Summerhouse went beyond offering an occasional item of Native American interest and specialized in old and unusual pottery—the Summerhouse Indian Art of today.
+Carol passed away suddenly in February 2018, but Summerhouse continues as before.

-In 2006, Allan and Carol Hayes wrote The Desert Southwest, Four Thousand Years of Life and Art, a cultural history selected as a Southwestern Book of the Year.
-Their 2012 Pottery of the Southwest gives the history of the art in a small package.
-Today, they personally select each item, watching always for the old and unusual.
+ALLAN HAYES (1934– ) focused on the pottery and, in 1996, wrote Southwestern Pottery, Anasazi to Zuni.
+Generally recognized as the basic introduction to the art, it remained in print and is now in a revised, expanded Second Edition with Carol as co-author.
+Another book, Collections of Southwestern Pottery, followed in 1998.
+In 2006, Allan and Carol wrote The Desert Southwest, Four Thousand Years of Life and Art, a cultural history selected as a Southwestern Book of the Year.
+Yet another book, their 2012 Pottery of the Southwest gives the history of the art in a small package.
+They also wrote a biography of the artist Enid Foster, which is offered on this site.

 We're full members of ATADA, The Antique Tribal Arts Dealers Association, an organization dedicated to providing education for the public and to setting standards for the trade.
 As ATADA members, we guarantee that whatever we sell is as represented regarding age, authenticity and extent of restoration.